Lesona-Systems/Underwolf/README.md

     /Users/user/Library/Application Support/Firefox/Profiles/RANDOMSTRING.default-release/extensions/uBlock0@raymondhill.net.xpi

 main.py is currently populated with my personal path.
-You must make the above changes for the script to successfully execute.
+You must make the above changes in line 222 (For Windows) or line 224 (for Mac) for the script to successfully execute.

 **Without uBlock Origin and the above change, the script will not work.**